Is Faro Portugal Worth Visiting?

 - See the Old town, Sé Cathedral, and take the Ria Formosa boat trip.

-- Head to the south of Faro for amazing Benagil Caves or Ponta da Piedade cape.
+- Head to the west of Faro for amazing Benagil Caves or Ponta da Piedade cape.

 - Have a good time at the beautiful beaches of Faro district (Algarve region).